mirko-k/login-and-pay-with-amazon-sdk-ruby/README.md

 client.set_order_reference_details(
   amazon_order_reference_id,
   amount,
-  currency_code: 'USD', # Default: USD
+  'USD',
+  'Your Platform ID',
-  seller_note: 'Your Seller Note',
+  'Your Seller Note',
-  seller_order_id: 'Your Seller Order Id',
+  'Your Seller Order Id',
-  store_name: 'Your Store Name'
+  'Your Store Name'
 )

 # Make the ConfirmOrderReference API call to